 Regular attendance at school is important for our children’s learning, wellbeing and their futures.

 School attendance data has shown a marked decline since 2015.
-Right now, almost half of our tamariki do not regularly attend school.

 But together we’re changing that.